iGio90/IntelliJ-OpenAI/README.md

 ```

 and so on for all other languages. **NOTE** that the first word ``code`` and the last ``.`` are used as input/output

+### Bonus

+- auto-detect the language of the current file
+- auto indent